pubs/pubs/readme.md

 is supposed to do: help us do science, so now we are mostly doing that.

 **Notice:** pubs is relatively stable but comes with no warranty; do keep backups of your data.
-**Notice:** pubs currently works with Python 2.7, but support will be dropped as soon as maintaining it becomes tedious.
+**Notice:** pubs currently works with Python 2.7, but support is being dropped (tests are not run anymore).

 ## Installation